Let Us Show You Our World

 Josh was born and raised right here in Idaho and was lucky enough to grow up hunting and fishing the region.
 Josh has been working here at The Lodge at Palisades Creek as a fly fishing guide since the summer of 2008.
 “I just love to be on the water, mostly fly fishing the south fork.
 You might find me ice fishing, wading the shallows of a local lake, casting to carp or floating the salmon river in search of steelhead.
 As long as I am on the water and there are fish involved I am a happy boy.”

-After 5 years in Breckenridge, Josh decided to call Idaho home.
-He moved up to Driggs, ID from Colorado, expanding his horizons in search of less people and more snow.
-Josh soon realized he had landed in one of the country’s best fisheries as well.
+After 5 years living in Breckenridge, Josh decided to call Idaho home.
+He moved up to Driggs, ID from Colorado, and soon realized he had landed in one of the country’s best fisheries.
 His other interests include snowboarding, playing bass guitar, photography, and long walks on the beach :-).
-Josh’s patience and ability to teach others is what will make a great day on the river even better.
+Josh’s patience and ability to teach others will make a great day on the river even better.

 Robert “Buck” Leonard grew up in Idaho and learned to fish on the South Fork as a child.
 While completing a degree in geology, Buck turned a passion for all things fly fishing into a career.
 Buck has now been a full time guide on the South Fork for over a decade.
 Buck also has guided steelhead in Idaho and has guided salt water anglers in the Caribbean.